Robert Godwin Sr.: Cleveland Murder Victim Hugged Son, Said ‘I’ll See You Next Time’ Just Before His Death

 — Ryan A. Godwin (@god_winr) April 16, 2017

 There were others who appeared to be trying to take advantage of Godwin’s shooting death.
-CNN reported that at least nine GoFundMe pages were opened soliticing donations for the family, but Cleveland police said none of these were set up by the family and asked people not to contribute.
+CNN reported that at least nine GoFundMe pages were opened soliciting donations for the family, but Cleveland police said none of these were set up by the family and asked people not to contribute.
 The family did set up an official fundraising site, which was set to be opened Monday through the Cleveland Police Department, CNN added.

+But many others, even those who never met Godwin, came together to celebrate his life.
 On Monday night, local residents gathered in the Cleveland neighborhood where Godwin was shot to hold a vigil for him.

 Vigil for Robert Godwin Sr. rest in peace #cleveland pic.twitter.com/LDGfnKq54v